Surviving the Hum

 In order to save you a lot of time and frustration if you are suffering from sleep deprivation caused by ILFN or the Hum I would strongly encourage you NOT to attempt to resolve this issue with noise

-help is not coming and you must immediately do everything you can to protect yourself to the best of your abilty.
-The priority here is to find a way to sleep.
+of resolution.
+Again help is not coming and you must immediately do everything you can to protect yourself to the best of your abilty.

 If you are someone like me and moving away isn't an option that you will need to find another solution as quickly as possible.
 The goal here is to find a way to get some meaningful rest as soon as